tasuku677/alps-intern-shipping-pallet-frontend/README.md

-# pallet evidence
+# Pallet evidence
-This folder is frontend side of the project.
+This repository is for the frontend of the project

 ## Overview
 This project is designed to manage and track shipping pallet information in a warehouse.
 It stores photo data in a local folder, along with pallet IDs, employee IDs, and photo names in a JSON file.
 Additionally, the backend server updates the database with new records corresponding to the stored photos each time photos are submitted from the client side.